la2050/archive/_projects/2016/those-who-can-teach-elevating-teacher-solutions-for-student-needs.md

   teachers have experienced improvements in the number of students we engage, graduate and send to college.
 While there is greater room for improvement in Los Angeles public education, our teachers are becoming part of the solution.
+Please explain how you will define and measure success for your project.​: >- As classroom teachers are the most important in-school factor in student achievement, our long-term goals are to elevate the quality and prestige of the teaching profession and to increase student engagement, achievement and college readiness.
+E4E-LA has established five intermediate-term goals that guide our programming:

+  Build a movement of solutions-oriented teachers;

+  Identify and train teachers to lead change in their schools, districts and union;

+  Create teacher-developed policy recommendations;

+  Advocate for teacher-developed recommendations; and

+  Scale the model with training, partnerships and resources.

+  We measure our success based on the following:

+  Expanding our membership by serving hundreds of additional teachers each year;

+  Training dozens of additional teachers to take on leadership roles or actions on behalf of LA students;

+  Elevating research and classroom expertise by publishing one teacher-created policy paper per year; and

+  Making substantive policy changes by mobilizing our members to promote meaningful changes in policy and practice.

+  We use the following mechanisms to measure progress:

+  Tracking membership and leadership data through a robust Salesforce CRM;

+  Surveying members, non-member teachers, partners, parents and students to inform our policy positions and papers;

+  Tracking education policy issues, bills, resolutions and media; and

+  Tracking the outputs and performance of our team against goals to inform training and course correction.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/those-who-can-teach-elevating-teacher-solutions-for-student-needs/skild-prod.s3.amazonaws.com/myla2050/images/custom540/8698821265741-team88.jpg
 organization_name: Educators 4 Excellence-Los Angeles